michaelthehack9/HAHSICS/README.md

 ## Android

-Download Termux on the play store theb type the following commands.
+Download Termux on the play store then type the following commands.
 Also make sure you either have a VPN or you are disconnected from the schools network.

 1. pkg install git